 Simulation: Performance of a respiratory care modality.
 The student will be required to pass each portion of the laboratory/clinical proficiency with a minimum score 3 on a Likert scale of 1 through 4.
+Reviewed summer 2025

 Division of Health Sciences, Business Technology, Public Health and Safety Respiratory Care Program